Polytoria/Docs/docs/classes/LocalScriptInstance/index.md

-# ScriptInstance
+# LocalScriptInstance
-Script that only runs on the server.
+Script that runs on clients.

 Inherited from [BaseScriptInstance](../BaseScriptInstance)